care101/HybridGraph/README.md

 [9] the receiving buffer size per task used by push
 [10] starting style: 1--push, 2--b-pull
 [11] the source vertex id

+HybridGraph manages graph data on disk as default.
+Users can tell HybridGraph to keep graph data in memory through `BSPJob.setGraphDataOnDisk(false)`.

 ##3.
 Testing Report
 We have tested the performance of HybridGraph by comparing it with up-to-date push-based systems [Giraph-1.0.0](http://giraph.apache.org/) and [MOCgraph](http://www.vldb.org/pvldb/vol8/p377-zhou.pdf),